Terms and Conditions of Registration

 a) The Recovery Fee and Location Fee are based upon the current market value of an item at the time of Location or Recovery (the “Current Market Value”).

-c) The ALR will seek a qualified appraisal of the Current Market Value of any recovered Object (“Appraisal”).
+c) The ALR will seek a qualified appraisal of the Current Market Value of any recovered Watch (“Appraisal”).
 The Client agrees to cooperate and respond promptly to reasonable requests for information for the purposes of the Appraisal.

 d) On receipt of the Appraisal the ALR will submit it to the Client.